-The EPAC is intended to be a continuation of the PEP process and used as a working document.
+The EPAC is intended to be a continuation of the PEP process when a child is newly adopted and used as a working document.
+It can be started at any time in their school career.
 The aim is to clearly identify needs and strengths and to create a targeted plan to enhance their education provision.
-Once completed it will also provide the evidence required for OFSTED around the decisions taken in allocation of specific use of the Post LAC Pupil Premium funding.
+Once completed it will also provide the evidence required for OFSTED around the decisions taken in allocation of specific use of the Post LAC Pupil Premium Plus funding.
+Please complete all sections.